-- 2. SCs must have a plan for training of special investigation and handling of suspicious and suspected fraudulent claims. - 3.
+- 2. SCs must have a plan to provide training for special investigation and handling of suspicious and suspected fraudulent claims. - 3.
 SCs must have a plan to provide training on claim reporting and fraud recognition to producers and their customer service representatives.

-CAR Standard III No-Fault Personal Injury Protection Benefits Handling 2016.05.31 Page 1 of 3
+CAR Standard III No-Fault Personal Injury Protection Benefits Handling Revision Date Page Page 1 of 4